splitio/mparticle-audiences-batch/README.md

 The auth token works like other Split servers; you must give the correct autho token or your transaction will be ignored.

 The flush rate determines how often the cache will be emptied to Split.

+The key file is expected in JKS format.
+The one included with the source code is self-signed...

 ## Questions?